COVID-19 protests in Australia: 2021

 On 12 February 2021, there was another anti-lockdown protest in Melbourne, where two were arrested.

 During the 2021 Australian Open in February at Melbourne Park, an official referred to the COVID-19 vaccine as a sign of optimism, which was followed by booing by the fans present at the event.
 The Australian Government criticised the reaction of the fans.

-On 28 May 2021 there was another protest in Melbourne during their fourth lockdown.
+On 28 May 2021, there was another protest in Melbourne during their fourth lockdown.

 On 5 August 2021, there was another anti-lockdown protest at about 7pm in Flinders Street, Melbourne in which up to 400 people took part.
 Victoria's sixth lockdown began at 8pm that day, making it largely illegal.
 At least 16 fines for breaches of health directions and 15 arrests were made.

-On 18 August 2021 in Melbourne 21 police officers were injured in a violent anti-lockdown protest.
+On 18 August 2021, 21 police officers were injured in a violent anti-lockdown protest in Melbourne.
 Officers arrested more than 200 people and issued more than $1 million in fines to people who attended the demonstration.
 Chief Commissioner Shane Patton said he had received intelligence that right-wing extremists were involved in the protest, which involved around 4,000 people.

+On 18 September 2021, between 8.00 am and 2.00 pm, by the request of Victoria Police, public transport services into and out of the Melbourne CBD were suspended and roads closed, in response to a planned anti-lockdown protest and concerns about violence.

-On 20 September 2021 in Melbourne, there was a protest by hundreds of people against mandatory vaccination for construction workers outside the Construction, Forestry, Maritime, Mining and Energy Union (CFMEU) headquarters.
+On 20 September 2021, there was a protest by hundreds of people against mandatory vaccination for construction workers outside the Construction, Forestry, Maritime, Mining and Energy Union (CFMEU) headquarters in Melbourne.
 To be allowed to work, tradespeople were required to have had at least one dose of vaccine by 23 September.
 The protest became violent, the union building was damaged, and riot police employed pepper spray and rubber bullets.
 Combined with an increase in transmission of COVID-19 in the industry, from 11.59pm that night all building and construction industry worksites in Ballarat, Geelong, Metropolitan Melbourne, Mitchell Shire and the Surf Coast were shut down for two weeks.